Vision Insurance or No Insurance - Wisconsin Vision is the best value in eye care

 If you have a health savings account (HSA) or flex dollars you can use for eyeglasses, contact lenses or prescription sunglasses, we’ll help your funds go farther at Wisconsin Vision.

-We accept most vision insurance plans and work with discount programs, vision networks and union health & welfare funds.
+Our eye doctors accept most vision insurance plans and work with discount programs, vision networks and union health & welfare funds.
 If your provider isn’t listed below, contact us and we can help you.

 Union Health & Welfare Plans Accepted: